stacksight/wordpress/readme.txt

 === Stacksight ===
-Contributors: liorkesos, bora-89
+Contributors: liorkesos, bora-89 , pojo.me, KingYes, ariel.k, maor
 Tags: administration, activity, event, monitor, multisite, multi-users, log, logger, audit log, stats, security, tracking, woocommerce, notifications, email notifications
 Requires at least: 3.5
 Tested up to: 4.2
 Stable tag: 2.2.1
 License: GPLv2 or later
+Credits:

+== Description ==

+<h3>Realtime inisights for you wordpress applications</h3>
+Get a realtime stream of events and logs from your wordpress applications (and other opensource applications as well!)

+<strong>Credits:</strong>
-Credits: The awesome aryo-activity-log (by pojo.me) plugin which is used to collect some of the inisghts.
+Stacksight is a fork of the awesome (aryo-activity-log)[https://wordpress.org/plugins/aryo-activity-log/] plugin (by (pojo.me)[http://pojo.me]) which is used to collect some of the wordpress event stream.
 Go pojo Go!

-Get a realtime stream of events and logs from your wordpress applications (and other opensource applications as well!)

-== Description ==

-<h3>Like being in control?
-Check this out.</h3>

-<strong>Logs the next events to the stacksight.io dashboard</strong><br />
+<strong>Stacksights logs the next events to the stacksight.io dashboard</strong><br />

 * <strong>WordPress</strong> - Core Updates
 * <strong>Posts</strong> - Created, Updated, Deleted